joey100/multiServersManagement/README.md

 The second execution method supports server groups, multiple commands.

-Used rabbitmq to send the operation message to the queue, then get the message from the queue and store into the log files.
+Use rabbitmq to send the operation message to the queue, then get the message from the queue and store into the log files.
 Under logs/ directory, it will generate the log files like serverip_log.info, for example 104.210.39.158_log.info  127.0.0.1_log.info.
 Remember each log file will only record the commands executed on its server.

 ##Before you run the program, there are 3 important things: